-✓ Material Properties Unit (Material Magic)
+Material Properties Unit (Material Magic)

-Topic & Guiding Question Student Objectives Scientific and Engineering Practices Science TEKS 2021 Lesson 2 Lesson 3 Lesson 4 Material Properties & Engineering Why do we wear clothes?
+Topic & Guiding Question Student Objectives Scientific and Engineering Practices Science TEKS 2021 Lesson 1 Material Properties & Engineering Why do we wear clothes?
 Students investigate different material properties, such as flexibility and absorbency, and use those properties to design and build a hat that protects them from the sun.
-2.16 Develop and use models to represent phenomena, objects, and processes or design a prototype for a solution to a problem.
-2.20 Evaluate a design or object using criteria to determine if it works as intended.
+2.2A Ask questions about organisms, objects, and events during observations and investigations.
+2.3A Identify and explain a problem and propose a task and solution for the problem.
 2.6A Classify matter by observable physical properties, including texture, flexibility, and relative temperature, and identify whether a material is a solid or liquid.
-Classify Materials: Insulators Can you really fry an egg on a hot sidewalk?
+Lesson 2 Classify Materials: Insulators Can you really fry an egg on a hot sidewalk?
 Students conduct an investigation of conductors and insulators in order to determine which are best suited for allowing people to handle hot items.
-2.1F Record and organize data using pictures, numbers, words, symbols, and simple graphs.2.2B Analyze data by identifying significant features and patterns.
+2.2B Plan and conduct descriptive investigations.2.2D Record and organize data using pictures, numbers, and words.
 2.6B Conduct a descriptive investigation to explain how physical properties can be changed through processes such as cutting, folding, sanding, melting, or freezing.
-Heating, Cooling, & Phases of Matter Why are so many toys made out of plastic?
+Lesson 3 Heating, Cooling, & Phases of Matter Why are so many toys made out of plastic?
 Student conduct an investigation of different materials in order to determine which are most and least easily melted.
-2.1F Record and organize data using pictures, numbers, words, symbols, and simple graphs.2.2B Analyze data by identifying significant features and patterns.
+2.2B Plan and conduct descriptive investigations.2.2D Record and organize data using pictures, numbers, and words.
 2.6B Conduct a descriptive investigation to explain how physical properties can be changed through processes such as cutting, folding, sanding, melting, or freezing.
-Materials, Properties, & Engineering Could you build a house out of paper?
+Lesson 4 Inventions & Engineering What materials might be invented in the future?
+Students design a new invention that takes advantage of the unique properties of a futuristic material.
+2.2E Communicate observations and justify explanations using student-generated data from simple descriptive investigations.
+2.6A Classify matter by observable physical properties, including texture, flexibility, and relative temperature, and identify whether a material is a solid or liquid.
+Lesson 5 Materials, Properties, & Engineering Could you build a house out of paper?
 Students construct an evidence- based account of how a structure built of paper can be disassembled and rebuilt in new ways.
-2.1B Plan and conduct simple descriptive investigations and use engineering practices to design solutions to problems.2.2D Evaluate a design or object using criteria to determine if it works as intended.
+2.2C Collect data from observations using scientific tools.2.3A Identify and explain a problem and propose a task and solution for the problem.
 2.6B Conduct a descriptive investigation to explain how physical properties can be changed through processes such as cutting, folding, sanding, melting, or freezing.
 2.6C Demonstrate that small units such as building blocks can be combined or reassembled to form new objects for different purposes and explain the materials chosen based on their physical properties.